Azure/azure-powershell/docker/README.md

 ### Building image

-In your local copy of azure-powershell repo, run:
+Clone the azure-powershell repo, and in your local copy run the following commands:

 ```sh
 $ dotnet msbuild /t:Build /p:Configuration=Release